letovesnoi/machine-learning/projects/capstone/capstone_report.md

 CNN are accurate described in Results section therefore missing here but code implementation still can be founded in Notebook file both for CNN and for other models.

 ### Refinement
-- Removing *NaNs* is the first thing that definitely helps to get more precision.
+- Removing *NaNs* is the first thing that definitely helped to improve model performance.
-- Excluding complex and branch-cyclic classes greatly simplify the task since the same models on two and four classes worked in very different ways.
-The second one showed results comparable to the random model when the first got *AUC* close to 1.
+- Excluding complex and branch-cyclic classes greatly simplifies the task.
+4-class classification model showed results comparable to the random model while binary classification model got *AUC* close to 1.
 - Using only non zero features made the model faster.
 This allowed to run more complex models.
-So I switched to larger number of filters in CNN (from 4 to 64), then I tune the kernel size.
+So I switched to larger number of filters in CNN (from 4 to 64), then I tuned the kernel size.
 - Using class weights in loss function helped to balance classes.
-Models with simple loss function just gave out always the predominant class.
+Models with simple loss function mostly gave out the predominant class.
-- Dropout layers helps to get comparable results on test and train sets thus I prevent overfitting.
+- Dropout layers helped to get comparable results on test and train sets - prevented overfitting.

 ## IV.
 Results

 ### Model Evaluation and Validation
-I use **validation set** when train the model.
-Then I understand of the tuning process and evaluate the choosen model on **test unseen data**.
-The final architecture (how many and which layers for CNN) and hyperparameters were chosen because they performed the best among all previously tried models.
+I use **validation set** when training the model to tune parameters.
+And then evaluate the chosen model on **test unseen data**.
+The final architecture (how many and which layers for CNN) and hyperparameters were chosen because they outperformed all previously tried models.

 The final model
 - Takes an input vector of **length 5572**.
 This is achieved by discretization into 10 000 intervals.
 - Consists of 2 **Сonvolutional** layers.
-Both learn 32 filters.
+Both learn 64 filters.
 The length of the filters of these layers is 4.
 The activation function is *ReLU*.
 - After each of the Convolutional layers is **Max pooling** operation with pooling window size 2.
-- The first **Fully connected** layer has 64 outputs and *RelU* activation function, the second 2 and *Softmax*.
+- The first **Fully connected** layer has 64 outputs and *RelU* activation function, the second - 2 and *Softmax*.
 It corresponds to the two output classes, linear and cyclic.
 - Fraction of the input units to drop equals 0.3 after the last Max pooling layer and 0.4 between two Fully connected layers.
-It helps prevent overfitting.
 - Compile with ```categorical_crossentropy``` loss function and ```rmsprop``` optimizer.
 - Fitting using **4759 points** (train on 3807 samples, validate on 952 samples) with number of samples per gradient update equal 32 on **25 epochs** (shuffle the training data before each epoch).
 - Use **balanced class weights**.